Skill-and-Luck-Coefficients/turning_point/README.md

 - **sports**
     - List of strings
-    - Sports which should be considered.
+    - Sports/filenames which should be considered.
     - As mentioned in [Paths Section](#paths), filename for a sport is `f"{sport}.csv"`
 - **should_<...>_it**
     - Boolen value